thefunmisols/Cleaning-and-Saving-a-Financial-Dataset/README.md

 df.to_csv("financial_transactions_clean.csv", index=False)

-This wrote my cleaned DataFrame back into a CSV file, again using commas to separate columns.
+This wrote my cleaned dataFrame back into a CSV file, again using commas to separate columns.

 **Skills gained**

-After completing this activity, I:
+In this activity, I

 Cleaned a raw dataset using essential pandas techniques